Christ Church, Bacup

-Christ Church is in Beech Street, off Todmorden Road, Bacup, Lancashire, England.
+The former Christ Church building - now known as Rossendale Digital Bacup Campus - is in Beech Street, off Todmorden Road, Bacup, Lancashire, England.
 It is a former Anglican parish church in the deanery of Rossendale, the archdeaconry of Bolton and the diocese of Manchester and has been acquired by a local business to convert into Rossendale's first dedicated digital centre.
 The church is recorded in the National Heritage List for England as a designated Grade II listed building.